cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 Et voilà!
 You can now add and remove bookmarks.
 But it still sucks, right?
 Each time you start and stop the server you lose everything.
 Let's use a database!

 ## Step 4: using a real database, SQLite

+NB : the source code of this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-4).

 Even if Cozy main persistence layer is not SQLite, it is shipped with every Cozy.

 The first thing we need to do is getting a module to use SQLite: